nakayama-kazuki/202x/power-punch/en/readme.md

 ## 3. Where We Are Now

 Participants may feel stressed about leaving inconsistencies or unclear points unresolved, even if they don't want to interrupt the conversation with trivial questions.
-Therefore, insert slides that clearly indicate when the topic changes (in this case, I reccomend to use slides with inverted brightness) and visualize the progress at the same time.
+Therefore, insert slides that clearly indicate when the topic changes (in this case, I recommend to use slides with inverted brightness) and visualize the progress at the same time.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-001.png' />